Myth-busting Wollongong: What it’s really like to live and work in the coastal city

 Foodies are well served, too.
 In fact, there are so many small bars, cafes and restaurants in the Wollongong CBD that you’ll have trouble picking a favourite.

-Suzanne Haddon, founder of branding and design agency Rooland, is originally from Seattle and has lived in San Francisco and LA, but loves Wollongong’s vibrant food culture.
+Suzanne Haddon, founder of branding and design agency Rooland, is originally from Seattle, has lived in San Francisco and LA and loves Wollongong’s vibrant food culture.
 “Wollongong’s got some great restaurants and there’s always some new bars popping up that everyone’s talking about,” she says.
 “We go out probably once or twice a week just for fun and we’ll find some really cool eateries that we love.
 I find Wollongong’s got everything you need that way.”

 Fact: It’s closer to Sydney than you think

-If you’re worried that Wollongong is too far from Sydney, you might want to consider this: it takes just 60 minutes to reach the airport and 90 minutes to hit the CBD by car – quicker than some Sydneysiders’ daily commute!
-That makes it easy to organise business meetings, travel around the country or overseas, visit clients, or drop into your company’s headquarters when needed.
+If you’re worried that Wollongong is too far from Sydney, consider this: it takes just 60 minutes to reach the airport and 90 minutes to hit the CBD by car – quicker than some Sydneysiders’ daily commute!
+That makes it easy to organise business meetings, travel around the country or overseas (post-COVID of course), visit clients, or drop into your company’s HQ when needed.

 The convenient access to Sydney – without sacrificing work-life balance – is one of the reasons many Wollongong-based executives love their regional home.
 “I have a couple of clients in Sydney and I take the train up to see them once or twice a month,” says Suzanne.
 “It’s quite easy, and then when I come back, I’m like, ‘ah, I love being back in Wollongong’.”

-For Martin Braithwaite, General Manager of National Operations of global ICT solutions and services company NEC Australia, Wollongong’s close proximity to Sydney was the clincher when it came to choosing a location for its major services hub.
+For Martin Braithwaite, General Manager – Business Transformation, Managed Services of global ICT solutions and services company NEC Australia, Wollongong’s close proximity to Sydney was the clincher when it came to choosing a location for its major services hub.
 “Sydney’s not a competitor to us, it’s a complement to us,” he explains.
 “Being a global company we have centres in every capital city.
 We have our NSW headquarters in Sydney, so it’s close enough for me to travel up there and back.
 Also, an international airport is only an hour away.
 Those are the sorts of things that really came to mind when we looked at Wollongong.”

 Fact: There’s plenty of entertainment for families

-Yes, there’s lots to do in a big city – but there’s also queues, congestion and traffic to deal with.
-In Wollongong, you’ll find entertainment and activities for families of all ages, without the inconvenience of crowds or the long slog through snail-pace traffic.
+Yes, there’s lots to do in a big city – but there’s also queues, congestion and traffic.
+In Wollongong and the greater Illawarra, you’ll find entertainment and activities for families of all ages, without the inconvenience of large crowds or the long slog through snail-pace traffic.
 Here’s some fun ideas to get you started: